-Every marketer seeks a quantifiable, linear, and clear causal relationship between their carefully planned actions and the revenue outcomes generated.
-The appeal of online marketing channels is largely due to the fact that they appear to reveal a more direct ROI, but it’s mostly a lie.
-Until you know precisely what mix of marketing channels influenced consumer behavior, and what those consumers actually bought when they finally do convert, you don’t really know what works and what doesn’t.
-In this session, we’ll explore the fallacy of direct-attribution and discuss methods to quantify the broader marketing picture using data, AI, a mix of marketing channels, and a clear view of outcomes with transaction details.
+Every business owner seeks a quantifiable and clear relationship between their carefully planned marketing tactics and the revenue they generate.
+One of the biggest appeals of online marketing channels is their ability to directly attribute ROI – but can they actually do it?
+Until you know precisely what mix of marketing channels influenced consumer behavior, you don’t really know what works and what doesn’t.
+In this session, we’ll explore the reasons why direct attribution is a fallacy, and discuss methods to quantify your marketing using data, AI, and your businesses’ POS transaction details.

 Bio to come.

 At 3Cinteractive (3C), Jeremy is responsible for partnership, market and strategic opportunity development.
 Working closely with clients, he uses a combination of creativity and business acumen to engage with brands as a trusted partner who innovates, designs and delivers disruptive mobile programs.
 Jeremy has leveraged his deep mobile knowledge to help create products and offerings for some of America’s largest and most admired brands.
 Jeremy has more than 10 years of experience in mobile with a focus on business development, sales and client operations.
 Prior to joining 3C, Jeremy spent six years with Verizon Business as a branch manager in their enterprise practice.